AqibMemon1/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Aqib Habib is a student of robotics and control systems at the National University of Sciences and Technology.
+His research interests include aerial robotics, multi-agent control and autonomous systems.
 {style="text-align: justify;"}